What is the REACH Technique©? Enter:

 13. Poor skin health

 No matter what cleanser you buy or how hard you try, your skin is still breaking out!
 You try natural things, you try stronger things and yet somehow your skin is never perfectly clear.
-The skin is a natural toxin releaser of the body.
+The skin is a natural toxin release of the body.
 Endometriosis is closely linked to toxins in the body.
 When our skin is unhealthy it shows an imbalance and toxins are sitting in the body.
 Please note: there are heaps of reason why one can have poor skin but it is common for women with Endometriosis to have poor skin to go with it.

 14. Puffy eyes or eye troubles

-I never made the connection that when my eyes got all gritty and sore that it was related to my endometriosis.
+I never made the connection that when my eyes got all gritty and sore that it was related to my Endometriosis.
 It is only now that my condition is heaps better that I recognise this as a symptom.
 Puffy eyes are also a sign of toxins sitting in the liver.
 They can be an indicator of gluten intolerance too.
 Our eyes are incredibly sensitive and show so much about our health!

 It is common for women who have Endometriosis to also suffer from Allergies, including an itchy nose, sore or watery eyes and an itchy throat.
 This is yet another overreaction by the body to defend you.
 Endometriosis women generally have a lowered immune system which is the same reason we get allergies.